-ADB chief says trade friction, debt could hobble Asia growth
+ADB chief says trade tensions a threat to Asian growth

-MANILA, Philippines (AP) — The Asian Development Bank’s chief says trade in Asia, growing at a fast clip since 2017, could be disrupted if disputes escalate.
+MANILA, Philippines (AP) — Trade in Asia has been growing at a consistently fast clip since 2017 but could be disrupted if disputes escalate, Asian Development Bank President Takehiko Nakao said Thursday as the regional lender began its annual meeting.

-Asked about trade friction between the U.S. and China, ADB President Takehiko Nakao said Thursday that so far mounting friction has not measurably hurt that activity.
-But the possibility disputes might escalate is a concern, since Asia’s strong growth is based on open trade and investment.
+Asked at a news conference about friction between the U.S. and China over their trade imbalance, Nakao said that so far mounting friction has not measurably hurt robust imports and exports in the region.

-Nakao was speaking to reporters at the outset of the ADB’s annual meeting, being held in Manila, Philippines.
-Asked about China’s “Belt and Road Initiative,” he said developing countries need to take a careful look at projects backed by the program and avoid taking on unsustainable debt.
+“Of course we are concerned about ongoing disputes among some countries and if trade is interrupted it would have a large damage to Asian countries as well as to other countries in the world,” Nakao said as the ADB began its annual meeting in Manila, where it is based.

-He said infrastructure projects must be economically sound so countries can repay loans.
+The meeting coincided with the start of two days of talks in Beijing between senior U.S. and Chinese leaders aimed at tempering differences over the two countries’ huge, chronic trade imbalance and staving off damaging tariffs each has threatened to impose on the other country’s exports.

 Most Read Business Stories